-Shock absorption shall be measured by determining imparted acceleration to an appropriately instrumented standard head form dropped in guided fall upon a fixed, rigid steel anvil.
-Each helmet shall receive two impacts in each of four sites.
-The impact sites shall be at any point above the test line and separated from each other by a distance not less than 1/6 of the maximal circumference of the helmet.

-Two anvil configurations shall be used, one flat, the other hemispherical.
-Paired impacts shall be applied with each configuration.
-The flat impactor shall have a minimum surface of $0.127~\rm m^2$, i.e., $127~\rm mm$ diameter face; the hemispherical impactor shall have a $48~\rm mm~\pm~0.5~mm$ radius.
+- a.
+Shock absorption shall be measured by determining imparted acceleration to an appropriately instrumented standard headform dropped in guided fall upon a fixed rigid steel anvil.
+Each helmet shall receive two impacts in each of four sites against the flat and the hemispherical anvil surfaces, and one helmet of each test series shall receive three consecutive impacts against the cylindrical anvil surface.
+The impact site shall be at any point above the test line, and the impacts separated from each other by a distance not less than one-sixth of the maximal circumference of the helmet. - b.
+Three anvil configurations shall be used, one flat, one hemispherical and one cylindrical.
+Paired impacts shall be applied with the flat and hemispherical configurations.
+The flat anvil shall have a minimum surface of 0.127 m2, i.e., 127 mm diameter face; the hemispherical anvil shall have a 48 mm \pm 0.5 mm radius.
+The cylindrical anvil shall have a diameter of 40 mm ± 2 mm and shall be 130 mm ± 4 mm in length.
+In use, it shall be positioned with its long axis parallel to the anvil base.

-The test head form shall be of low resonance magnesium alloy.
+The test headform shall be of rigid, low resonance material such as a magnesium alloy (or a dynamic functionally equivalent material).

-For each helmet the calculated total impact energy shall be 1000 J as established utilizing the basic drop test mass of headform and supporting arm without helmet, and as confirmed by measured impact velocity.
+c.
+For each helmet, the calculated impact energy shall be established, utilizing the basic drop test mass of headform and supporting arm without helmet, and as confirmed by measured impact velocity.

-At each test locus the initial and second impacts under this requirement shall be 140 J and 110 J respectively.
+At each test locus of impact against the flat or hemispherical anvil, the initial and second impacts under this requirement shall be 140 J and 110 J, respectively.
+Each of the three impacts against the cylindrical anvil shall be 140 J.